mazwat/mazwat.github.io/uml-lm.md

 - Realisation/Implementation

 ![Sequence Diagram Symbols](images/class-terms.svg)
-*fig.19 - Class Diagram Terms'*
+*fig.19 - Class Diagram Terms*

 In the above example we can see 3 examples of the the main symbols used in a class diagram:

  1. The **first** box in the image above is a **high level view** of a class.
 A way to simply plot all the names of classes in a given system.
  2. The **second** box includes **fields**(variables) and the **methods** or operators in our class.
 You can see how the **encapsulation** of these elements is defined by the prefix (**+**) for **public**, (**-**) for **private** and (**#**) for protected
  3. The **third** box shows how to write an **interface** this is defined by the use of greater than or lesser than symbols in the title `<<interface>>`
- 4. Underneath I have provided some examples of h
+ 4. Underneath I have provided some examples of the class symbols with dummy content that could be applied to a game example.

 ![Sequence Diagram Symbols](images/class-type-1.svg)